zignaly-open/zignaly-neo/README.md

 ### Deploy to prod

 Create a release on Github with a `release-ps2-{date}-{description}` tag to deploy ps2.
 Like, `release-ps2-20121222-prevent-apocalypse`.
-Alternatively you can just push that tag directly but that would be considered *NOT COOL*.

 ## Packages